5 Fun Ways To Teach Your Kids About Nigerian Culture And Values

 2. Get Moving with Nigerian Dance

 Nigerian dance is energetic and fun!
 Put on some Nigerian music and dance with your kids.
-You can learn traditional dances like Atilogu, or ekombi.
-Dancing together will help your kids develop coordination and rhythm while learning about Nigerian culture.
+You can learn traditional dances like Atilogu, or Ekombi.
+Dancing together will help your kids develop coordination and rhythm while learning about Nigerian culture and value.

 Image source; shedevrum.ai